konsumer/rawproto/README.md

 ### code

-You can use it in code like this:
+You can use it, as a library, in code like this:

 ```js
 import { readFile } from 'fs/promises'